roojs/app.Builder.js.depricated/README.txt

 -----------------------------------------------------
 TODO

+* packing - gather from methods to find out which match..
 * order of palete needs fixing.
 * support user functions/properties..
 * adding a file does not display on project tree straight awya..